Beautiful Birds of Bali

 Even though my wish to see wild Bali starlings flitting about did not come true, I do feel enriched by my time on Nusa Penida and in Pejeng.
 I learned more than I imagined I would, not only about Bali starlings but also about Bali.
 The people are warm and friendly, the flora is lush in vivid shades of green, and the wildlife is unique and wonderful.
 I am happy to know that FNPF is working hard to protect Bali and all its inhabitants.
 I am also thankful I had the chance to immerse myself in this fascinating place.
 Now I look forward to my journey home to Los Angeles where I will share all my new knowledge with my coworkers at the Zoo, my friends, and anyone else who will listen.

-All photos by Lori Rogalski
+Author: Lori Rogalski